 Selling for cash might be tempting due to adverse financial circumstances or disruptive life changes, but it can come at a high cost to your equity.

-Here are 9 things to know and consider before selling a house for cash.
+Here are 9 must know pieces of information before selling your house fast for cash.

 1) Why Mortgages Can Be Problematic for Sellers